nikhil-x-gupta/visual-ai/publish/README.md

 #### Using a shared IEAM environment to Build and Publish serrvices

-Using a shared instance creates several challenges when services, patterns and policies need to be published in a common exchange under one org without multiple developers clobbering over each other.
+Using a shared instance creates some challenges when services, patterns and policies need to be published in a common exchange under one org without multiple developers clobbering over each other.

 #### Issues